magento/knowledge-base/src/how-to/general/share-access-third-party.md

 <li><a href="https://docs.magento.com/user-guide/magento/magento-account-share.html">Sharing Your Commerce Account</a> in our user guide.</li>
 </ul>
 </li>
 <li>Create a database dump (or give third-party vendor access to do this).
 It can be done using the CLI or in the Adobe Commerce Admin.
-This DB dump will obfuscate customer data, so all they get is code and product SKU’s etc., o proprietary / customer data.
+This DB dump will obfuscate customer data, so all they get is code and product SKU’s etc., no proprietary / customer data.
 For reference use <a href="https://support.magento.com/hc/en-us/articles/360003254334">Create database dump on Adobe Commerce on our cloud architecture</a>.</li>
 <li>Once testing is complete, make sure to revoke the shared access to your cloud environment, as described in <a href="https://support.magento.com/hc/en-us/articles/360000913794#revoke-shared-access">Adobe Commerce Help Center User Guide > Revoke (delete shared access)</a>.</li>
 </ul>